You fight the fires. We'll ensure you get the best insurance.

 Another way to save is what is called paid in full discount.
 Basically, if you pay all of your premium upfront, your insurance company will reduce the price of said premium.
 They offer this discount for a few reasons: first, they get all of their money in one payment and most companies really enjoy that large initial cash flow.
 Second is the lack of processing fees because you already paid your full premium upfront.

-If you have additional policies, such as home insurance or a renters policy, make sure you have them insured through the same company.
+If you have additional policies, make sure you have them insured through the same company (e.g. bundling with home insurance or bundling with renters insurance).
 This way, you can receive a multi-policy discount.
 Because you’re combining your policies and giving your insurance company new sources of revenue, they will reward you with some savings!
 This is a very common discount that is offered by most insurers.

 Savings with Renters | Savings with Home |